Board

 Non-Executive Member

-Giles is a Chartered Accountant and Partner at Grant Thornton UK LLP.
-He leads the firm’s Financial Accounting Advisory team which supports clients with financial reporting expertise or on demand loan solutions and is a member of the global Grant Thornton Financial Reporting Advisory Board.
+Giles is a chartered accountant and Partner at Grant Thornton UK LLP.
+He leads the firm’s Financial Accounting Advisory Team which supports clients with financial reporting expertise or on demand loan solutions and is a member of the global Grant Thornton Financial Reporting Advisory Board.

 He also serves on the ICAEW’s Financial Reporting Faculty Board and the Auditing and Accounting Expert Group at the Quoted Companies Alliance.